 Dr. Lynn Yonge – Medical Advisor

 Lynn is the senior partner of Bay Medical Family Practice and the medical director of Strickland Youth Center in Mobile and Pathways of Baldwin County.
-Dr. Yonge serves as an assistant clinical professor for the University of South Alabama College of Medicine and the UAB School of Medicine.
-He is the past president of the Baldwin County Medical Society and the Thomas Hospital Medical Staff.
+He is an assistant clinical professor at the USA College of Medicine, his alma mater, and the UAB School of Medicine.
+Lynn is the past president of Baldwin County Medical Society and Thomas Hospital Medical Staff.
 He currently serves on the Board of the Wilderness Medical Society and the Alabama Wilderness Medical Association.
 A lifelong resident of the Gulf Coast, Lynn and his wife Cori have two children.

 Christopher Montgomery – Veteran Advisor

 Chris is a retired Corporal in the U.S. Marines with six years of service, including three combat tours in Afghanistan.
 Chris was wounded by an IED on his last tour while serving with the 3/5 Dark Horse Marine Battalion.
 After returning home and recovering from his extensive injuries, Chris became an Ironman triathlete and successful business owner.
 Over the last few years, Chris has lost four members of his company to suicide, driving him to join the cause to support veteran wellness.
 Chris graduated from Baker High School in Mobile, AL. Learn more.

 William Harkins, Jr. – Veteran Advisor

 Bill was commissioned a Second Lieutenant in the U.S. Marines in 1985.
 He holds an MBA from the University of Oklahoma and a Master of Theology from Spring Hill College.
 His military awards include the Bronze Star Medal, four Meritorious Service Medals, the Afghanistan Campaign Medal and the Humanitarian Service Medal.
 Bill is currently the Executive Director of Public Works for the City of Mobile.

 Amanda Hayes – Marketing & Communications